solejar/languages/backlog.md

 - some weird adjectives don't work, like numerals
 - учитель Not the same as as писатель
-- double-check the `ng-blur()` is working as expected with `currGender`
 - **if decliner uses default ruleGroup, something is up.
 Let's indicate it.**
 - Consider generalizing a 'stem change' case, let's use remove like 10-15 rule groups, but adds more controller logic (might not be worth it)
-- Should generating a card clear inputs?
-Decide yes or no.
-- Should a warning be generate before removing a card ( in general and also for this)

 ### Non-functional